Lock and 0's and 1's.

 Chip Cards enhance security to protect from fraud on both credit and debit cards.
 All Texas Bay cards include chip technology for your protection.
 A microchip embedded in the card adds a layer of protection against fraud for purchases made at the point of sale.
 Information programmed into the chip is personalized for your account and each transaction generates a unique code, adding an extra safeguard against unauthorized use and counterfeiting.

-Card Control is a FREE mobile app that keeps tab on your Texas Bay credit and debit cards 24/7, directly from your Texas Bay Mobile Banking App.
-Card Control is a great tool for controlling both personal and business spending on your Texas Bay cards.
+Card Management is a FREE service within our digital banking that keeps tab on your Texas Bay credit and debit cards 24/7.
+This is a great tool for controlling both personal and business spending on your Texas Bay cards.
 Review balances and transactions similar to online banking but with additional features.
 Control spending by setting limits or merchant types.
 Prevent fraud with alerts or turning your card off if you noticed it is missing.

 Text Fraud Alerts is a FREE service that helps protect you by immediately alerting you of potential fraud on your Texas Bay Mastercard® Debit Card through real-time engagement.